Up arrow

 User ID Individual Person Your Business/CRM System Stitching cross-platform, logged-in activity to a single profile.

-Holistic Session Backfilling (Retroactive Attribution)
+Session Backfilling (Retroactive Attribution)

 The Reporting Identity Hierarchy